NHS Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For NHS Data Breach

 - No upfront payment is required so your claim can start almost immediately.

-- Should the claim be unsuccessful, you won’t have to cover any of your solicitor’s fees at all.
+- Should the claim be unsuccessful, you won’t have to cover any of your solicitor’s legal fees at all.

 The CFA will also explain that should the claim be settled in your favour, the solicitor will use a small percentage of your compensation to cover their fees.
 This is listed in the CFA so that the amount you’ll pay is clear from the start and is called a success fee which, by law is capped.